Pierre Marie Auguste Broussonet: Life and work

 Broussonet was warmly received by the botanists Casimiro Gómez Ortega (1741-1818) and Antonio José Cavanilles (1745-1804) in Madrid, Gordon in Jerez, and José Francisco Correia da Serra (1750–1823) in Lisbon.
 Banks also continued to be in contact and helped him financially.
 But French citizens who had emigrated to Spain earlier looked upon him as a revolutionary.
 Having become friends with Simpson, American consul in Gibraltar, Broussonet accompanied him as physician on a diplomatic mission to Morocco, where he studied the flora.

 In 1795, when he returned to France, Broussonet's name was removed from the list of political refugees, and he regained possession of his property.
 Elected to the Institut in 1796, he requested appointment as a voyageur de l’Institut, stating that he wished to return to Morocco to continue his research.
 In 1797 he was named vice-consul at Mogador.
 There he carried on his work of collecting and describing plants and animals, as well as attending to his consular duties.

 In 1798, Ortega attempted to honor Brousonet with genus Broussonetia in the family Fabaceae, but it was rejected (now Sophora).
-In 1799, Charles Louis L'Héritier de Brutelle (1746–1800) successfully honored Brousonet with the genus Broussonetia (family Moraceae, tribe Moreae).
+In 1799, Charles Louis L'Héritier de Brutelle (1746–1800) successfully honored Broussonet with the genus Broussonetia (family Moraceae, tribe Moreae).

 A plague threatened Mogador in 1799.
 On 8 July, Broussonet sailed with his family to the Canary Islands, where he became commissioner of commercial relations.
 He continued his collecting and observations, writing of them to Cavanilles, L'Héritier, and Humboldt.
 When the local authorities forbade him to travel, Broussonet decided to leave his post.
 He asked to be sent to the Cape of Good Hope, where he hoped to create a botanical garden.
 Chaptal, then minister of the interior, supported his young relative's request, and Broussonet was named commissioner of commercial relations to the Cape on 15 October 1802.
 He returned to France in 1803 to prepare for this new assignment, only to learn that Chaptal had changed his mind and had had him made professor at the medical school of Montpellier, to succeed Gouan.

 Besides its teaching duties, Broussonet's new title, Directeur du Jardin des Plantes de Montpellier, put him in charge of the botanical gardens.
 He restored its former layout and, helped financially by Chaptal, built an orangery, dug ponds, and enlarged the collections, of which he published a list in 1805 - Elenchus plantarum horti botanici Monspeliensis.

 Broussonet was preparing to describe the 1,500 species collected at Tenerife when he suffered a stroke that caused a gradually worsening aphasia.
 On 17 August 1806 he notified the director of the medical school that he must resign his post, and a year later, he suffered a final stroke that caused his death.